 Then you will proceed in one of these ways:

-- Photo filters are present in some programs, they make your picture "colder" or "warmer", so if your picture looks blue, apply a warm filter, and if it looks orange, apply a cold filter.
+- Photo filters are present in some programs; they make your picture "colder" or "warmer," so if your picture looks blue, apply a warm filter, and if it looks orange, apply a cold filter.
 You can usually choose the intensity of the filter to reach the desired white point.
-The main drawback from using this method is that you cannot fix color dominants other than blue and orange (e.g. the green of a neon light).
+The main drawback of using this method is that you cannot fix color dominants other than blue and orange (e.g., the green of a neon light).

 Here's a free online tool to balance your pictures if you don't have any editing software installed.
 It's not great though, try to get it right when you shoot.